EmberHext/DomoArigato/README.md

 ## Disclaimer ##

 This is intended to be used for your own servers or in contexts like pentesting and CTFs where you are authorised to be engaging with the server in this manner.
+If you choose to do anything else with it, that's your responsibility.